ionic-team/ionic-pwa-toolkit/readme.md

 ## Testing your PWA's performance

 We recommend using https://www.webpagetest.org/easy with the `Run Lighthouse Audit` option turned on.
 This will give you an in depth look into your PWAs load performance on the average device connected to the average network.
 For more info on how to use webpagetest check out https://zoompf.com/blog/2015/07/the-seo-experts-guide-to-web-performance-using-webpagetest-2.

+## Why Stencil?

+Stencil is a tool we developed at Ionic to make it easy to build Web Components and load them in an efficient manner.
+Generally, using a classic framework like Angular or React will make building a fast PWA challenging.
+Stencil provides a similar API to Angular and React but is focused on meeting the performance demands of modern Progressive Web Apps.